CjTouzi/repo_assignment/CODE_BOOK.md

 time_Gravity_Accelometer_signal_Z_Mean_value
 ```
 three variables above represent average  of the original mean value of the time domain signals captured at a constant rate of 50 Hz.
-Variables represent 3-axial raw gavity acceleration signal separated from body signal using another low pass Butterworth filter with a corner frequency of 0.3 Hz  measured by accelerometer.
+Variables represent 3-axial raw gravity acceleration signal separated from body signal using another low pass Butterworth filter with a corner frequency of 0.3 Hz  measured by accelerometer.
 X,Y,Z in the variable name describes each axial.

 ```